Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 (click to enlarge)

-Banner at The Mountain Of Attention
+Banner at the Mountain Of Attention

-Banner at The Mountain Of Attention
+Banner at the Mountain Of Attention

-Banner at The Mountain Of Attention:
+Banner at the Mountain Of Attention:

 "Notice this: You are not the one